uanders/react-redux-cheatsheet/article/react-redux-concept-workflow.md

 1. It is a [popular convention](http://redux.js.org/docs/api/combineReducers.html) (but not an obligation) to name a reducer function after the slice it manages.
 I suggest, that you really stick to this convention, because it is helpful in many respects when you go in.
 So a reducer for *state.slice01* would be called *slice01()*.

-1. Since there usually is a reducer for each slice, we end up with a lot of individual slice reducers each of them only concerned with their slice.
-However, we need to take care of all slices all the same time.
+1. Since there usually is a reducer for each slice, we end up with a lot of individual slice reducers each of them is only concerned with its slice.
+However, we need to take care of all slices all at the same time.
 The solution is to combine all slice reducers into one overall reducer that is often named *rootReducer()*.
 To achieve this there is a function called [*combineReducers()*](http://redux.js.org/docs/api/combineReducers.html) that takes an object containing the individal reducers:

     ```JavaScript
     import { combineReducers } from 'redux'